 2. Disconnect the negative (black) terminal from the battery.

-3. Start the engine very carefully and let it run for a few minutes.
+3. Start the engine carefully and let it run for a few minutes.

 4. Turn on the headlights.
-If they are dim or flickering, it’s a sign that the alternator is going bad.
+If they are dim or flickering, it’s a sign that the alternator is going wrong.

 5. Turn on the car’s accessories one by one carefully.
 If the engine starts to stall, it’s another clear sign that the alternator is going bad.

-6. If the engine stalls completely, turn off the headlights and accessories and reconnect the negative battery terminal.
+6. Turn off the headlights and accessories and reconnect the negative battery terminal if the engine stalls completely.